Kouryl/cs163_Senior_Project/README.md

 ## Project Directories

-- website - folder for making website
+- website - Directory contains files for creating the website with gcloud
-- notebook - folder for notebooks for analysis
+- notebook - Directory for notebooks for analysis and visualizations.